Download a PDF of the Fact sheet: Guidance for registered dental practitioners using and supplying teeth whitening products (81.2 KB,PDF)

 Justifying the treatment includes knowing the patient’s expectations of the products and explaining the risks.
 Before any treatment, you must ensure the patient has reasonable expectations and understands the risks.
-You must have their informed consent, including financial consent, and document it.
+You must have and document their informed consent, including financial consent.

 No current laws or regulations limit teeth whitening products to in-clinic use.
 However, before you give a patient teeth whitening products to use at home, you should determine if they are a suitable candidate by: